Spir-Group/github-migrate/README.md

 - **SYNCING** (Blue): Migration in progress (exporting, importing, etc.)
 - **SYNCED** (Green): Repository successfully synced and up to date
 - **FAILED** (Red): Migration failed ❌
+- **DELETED** (Hidden): Repository no longer exists in source organization

-All GitHub migration API statuses are automatically mapped to these 6 states for a consistent, easy-to-understand view.
+All GitHub migration API statuses are automatically mapped to these states for a consistent, easy-to-understand view.
+Deleted repositories are automatically filtered out of the UI but remain in state for historical tracking.

 ### Worker Control